fernandreu/office-ribbonx-editor/README.md

 but will generate a new one instead.
 As a consequence, any external changes you might have done in the meantime (i.e. Step 3) will no longer get lost.
 If you did not make any external changes, the `Reload on Save` button won’t have any noticeable impact for you.

+## Code Signing

+The tool is no longer being signed using a certificate from a trusted root certification authority.
+Instead, each build now uses a temporary, unique code signing certificate.
+Those will be signed using the following self-signed
+certificate:

+- Subject: `github.com/fernandreu`
+- Thumbprint: `62530bc980ec95d70a9a0abf931a4c28877ef4c6`

+This will give issues with Microsoft SmartScreen, but you should be able to skip any warnings.
+If you are unsure if you should skip those warnings, there are a couple of things you could check:

+- You can verify that the installer / binaries have been signed with a certificate whose root certificate matches the details above.
+If some bundled dlls were already signed (e.g. official Microsoft libraries), their original signatures will be kept
+- The details of the temporary code signing certificates will also be made available for each build / release (just the public ones, such as the thumbprint or the public key).
+Hence, you can also check that the certificate used for the binaries / installer matches those details

+For more information, see [#185](https://github.com/fernandreu/office-ribbonx-editor/issues/185).

 ## Do you want to see the tool in your language?